 July 2nd, 2003 was a pretty crazy day.
 It was my first day in the U.S. Army.
 The day began at about 3:30 a.m. in Fort Snelling, Minnesota.
 It ended at about 4 a.m. the following morning at Fort Sill, Oklahoma.
 In the 24 hours in between, I was poked and prodded, I signed hundreds of documents, I initialed thousands more.
 I took a flight, I took a shuttle, I took a bus.
 I was sworn into service.
 I packed bags, I unpacked bags.
 I ran, I walked, I hurried-up-and-waited.
 I chose the top bunk.
 I remember this clearly: as I laid in bed on the eve of a nine-week basic training, I thought to myself, Oh my God.
 Nine weeks?!

 As an 18-year-old, nine weeks seemed like a lifetime.
 That was like a whole semester in school.
 A nine-week high school relationship was considered “serious.”
+No wonder there are an inordinate of quotes on hurt people.
 After nine weeks at a high school job, people started looking to you for career advice.
 High school football season?
 Nine weeks.
 Golf season?
 Nine weeks.
 Summer vacation?
 Maybe a bit over nine weeks, but not by much.